BIBSYSDEV/track-changes-to-aws-terms-and-conditions/atlassian/privacy-policy.md

 publish testimonials or featured customer stories to promote the Services, with your permission.

+_**To aggregate and/or de-identify data**_ : We may aggregate and/or de-
+identify information collected through the Services so it can no longer be re- identified by us or another party.

+  * We may use content that is de-identified and aggregated in accordance with applicable data contribution product functionalities to develop and improve our Services.
-_**To aggregate or de-identify data**_ : We may aggregate or de-identify your information collected through the Services so it can no longer be re- identified by us or another party.
-We may use and disclose aggregated or de- identified data for a number of purposes, including to develop and improve our Services and to conduct marketing and promotional activities.
-To the extent we aggregate any data originally based on personal information, we maintain and use such data in de-identified form and will not attempt to re-identify the data.
+  * We may aggregate or de-identify other information described in “Information we collect,” such as data about use of our Services, information provided to support channels, and feedbacks for a number of purposes, including to develop and improve our Services and to conduct marketing and promotional activities.

+To the extent we use such data, we maintain and use such data in de-identified form and will not attempt to re-identify the data.

 ##  How we disclose information